The River Rat

-The River Rat is a 1984 independent family film directed by Thomas Rickman and starring Tommy Lee Jones and Martha Plimpton.
-It was filmed on location in Hickman, Kentucky, on the banks of the Mississippi River.
+The River Rat is a 1984 independent Southern Gothic crime drama film written and directed by Thomas Rickman.
+The film stars Tommy Lee Jones and Martha Plimpton.
+It was filmed on location primarily in Kentucky and Louisiana, and was the first commercial film project launched and produced by the Sundance Institute.

 Plot

 Jonsy is a teenager who meets her father Billy, who has just been released from prison, for the first time.
 The two slowly forge a relationship as they rebuild a boat named The River Rat.
 The father cannot escape his criminal past, being blackmailed by the prison psychiatrist Doc Cole, who believes he knows the location of a large amount of cash stolen before imprisonment.

 Father and daughter ride The River Rat on a picturesque trip down the Mississippi River to Memphis, Tennessee in an effort to find the money and elude the prison doctor.
 Along the way, they learn about each other and grow closer.